The Root of All Evil: How Loving Money Warps Your Heart

 Let’s return to that misquoted verse about the root of all evil, I Timothy 6:9-11.
 Here’s what it actually says (with my added emphasis):

 9 Those who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge people into ruin and destruction.
 10 For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.

 11 But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.

-First, notice the difference between the misquoted version of this passage and what it actually says.
+Notice the difference between the misquoted version of this passage and what it actually says.
 Although people say that money is the root of all evil, they’re missing a key phrase.
 What the Bible actually says is that “the love of money is a root of all kinds of evil.”
-You may think that this is splitting hairs, but it’s actually an important difference.
+You may think I’m splitting hairs, but it’s actually an important difference.

-You see, God doesn’t have anything against money.
+God doesn’t have anything against money.
 Money, after all, is just an instrument of exchange.
-It is neither good nor evil; it is amoral.
-What He does have a problem with is the love of money.
-We’re supposed to be masters of the money that God entrusts us with.
-But when we become enchanted by money, and thirst to get more of it, this can lead us into things that are evil.
+It has no intrinsic moral attributes.
+What God does have a problem with is the love of money.
+God wants us to be good managers of the money He gives us.
+But when we become enchanted by money, it can lead us do some dark destinations.

 Humans were created to love.
-But God intended for that love to be directed at Him and at other people.
-We’re supposed to love our spouses, our children, our families and our friends.
-We’re called to demonstrate love to people that we have a hard time getting along with.
+But God intended for that love to be directed toward Him and toward other people.
+We should love our spouses, children, families and friends.
 God even expects us to show love to strangers.
 But He never created us to love money.

 Love of money can manifest in our relationships with other people as well.
 Does money take a place in your heart that should belong to your spouse or children?
 Does money come first in your priorities?
 Do you spend more time pursuing money than you do building relationships with them?
 If so, then you may love money more than you love your family.